 Projects

-Disease Tremors
+Parkinson’s Disease Tremors Device

 The progression of Parkinson’s Disease, a slow-onset neurodegenerative disease, often leads to strong hand tremors that make everyday tasks difficult or impossible to complete.
 Current solutions are often expensive and invasive, and so we hope to create a device to help patients with a specific daily task in order to improve quality of life and confidence.